reslp/reproducibility-workshop/day-3/exercise-2-phylogenomics.rst

 .. admonition:: Important Information

-  Snakemake should be installed on your system.
+  Snakemake needs to be installed on your system to continue with the exercise.
 An easy way to get it set up is through ``conda``.

+  If you do this as part of a course it might be that the environment is already set up for you.
+Run the command: ``conda env list`` to list all conda envirnments.
+If you see something called ``snakemake`` or ``serpentesmake`` they are probably the right ones (check back with instructors in case of doubt).
+Please activate the right environment, e.g. like so: ``conda activate serpentesmake``.

-If you haven't set it up yet, we provide some instructions `here <https://github.com/chrishah/phylogenomics_intro_vertebrata/tree/main/Snakemake_intro/README.md>`_.
+  If the environment isn't yet set up for you, we provide some instructions `here <https://github.com/chrishah/phylogenomics_intro_vertebrata/tree/main/Snakemake_intro/README.md>`_.

 The very minimum you'll need to create Snakemake workflow is a so called Snakefile.
 The repository ships with a file called ``Snakemake_intro/Snakefile_cloud``.
 This file contains the instructions for running a basic workflow with Snakemake.
 Let's have a look.
-Note that we have prepared also a file ``Snakemake_intro_Snakefile_local`` in case you've been instructed to use local ``*sif`` files.
+Note that we have prepared also a file ``Snakemake_intro/Snakefile_local`` in case you've been instructed to use local ``*sif`` files.

 .. code:: bash